Studio Sindone

 - Discussion

-The "history" and its limits in the Shroud affair
+The "history" and its limits in the Shroud events

 Notes

 (2) The hypothesis is plausible, though most is unclear of what happened to the linen cloth of Constantinople in the one-century and half period between its vanishing from the shores of the Bosporus and its appearance in France.
 To take it there has likely contributed the Burgundian Otto de la Roche sur-Ognon, Grandlord of Athens, "latin" commander of the District of Blacherne, where it was kept in St. Mary's church.
 He would have taken possession of the Shroud as war booty, is thought having sent it to his father as a present for the bishop of Besançon.
 Placed there in the cathedral of St. Etienne, it was exposed to the believers' veneration every year on the Holy Saturday until 1349, when a fire broke out.
-The casket with the relic, left luckily undamages, vanished in the bustle of the event to emerge sometimes later in King Philip's VI hands.
-Proved uneless the requests of the bishop to regain it, he ordered a copy of it to be painted - seemingly very similar to the original - to expose to the believers' devotion in the same cathedral.
+The casket with the relic, left luckily undamaged, vanished in the bustle of the event to emerge sometimes later in King Philip's VI hands.
+The requests of bishop to regain the Shroud were useless,, so, he ordered a painted copy - seemingly very similar to the original - in order to expose it to the believers' devotion in the same cathedral.

 (5) Matthew, 27,59: So Joseph (from Arimatea) took the body (of Jesus) and wrapped it in a clean shroud (σινδόνι καθαρά) and put it in his own new tomb...